MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-control-virtual-network-bandwidth-with-qos.md

 4. Go to **Bandwidth Settings**.

     ![vNIC port profile](../media/bandwidth-settings-vnic-port-profile.png).
 5. In **Bandwidth Settings**, enter the minimum and maximum bandwidth values that you want to apply to the selected vNIC.
+Maximum bandwidth (Mbps) and Minimum bandwidth (Weight) are used to reserve a portion of the outbound bandwidth for the vNICs.

-    - Maximum bandwidth (Mbps): Specify the maximum outbound bandwidth that can be used by this vNIC.
+    - **Maximum bandwidth (Mbps)**: Specify the maximum outbound bandwidth that can be used by this vNIC.
 This is irrespective of the bandwidth mode configured on the switch.
 A value of 0 implies that the maximum is not configured.
-Range: 0-100.

-    - Minimum bandwidth (Weight): Specify a weighted portion of the outbound bandwidth that you want to reserve for this vNIC.
+    - **Minimum bandwidth (Weight)**: Specify a weighted portion of the outbound bandwidth that you want to reserve for this vNIC.
 This will reserve a weighted portion of the total physical NIC(s) bandwidth based on the total weights reserved by all other vNICs for a particular switch.

 6. In **Summary**, view the settings and click **Finish**.

 > [!NOTE]

+> - Minimum bandwidth (Mbps) is not supported by VMM for SDN.
+> - Limiting the inbound bandwidth of the vNIC is not supported by VMM.
+> - Minimum bandwidth (Weight) sets the **outboundReservedValue** setting on the network controller and maximum bandwidth (Mbps) sets the **outboundMaximumMbps** setting.
-> Ensure that the minimum and maximum values for bandwidth are within the bandwidth range of the physical NIC(s) that the logical switch is deployed on.
+- Ensure that the minimum and maximum values for bandwidth are within the bandwidth range of the physical NIC(s) that the logical switch is deployed on.
 Otherwise the bandwidth allocation request will be rejected.

 ### Create port classification